 On the one hand, the injection of massive stimulation would increase aggregate demand in the US.
-This is favourable for spending business and households.
+This is favourable for spending businesses and households.
 A tick for equities.

 On the other, we seem to be at an inflection point in terms of where interest rates move.
 If they keep moving higher that is a negative for equities, because discount rates go up, lowering asset prices.

-These two cross currents make us happy to stay where we are.
-We are waiting for more data to see which one of those cross currents dominate.
+These two cross-currents make us happy to stay where we are.
+We are waiting for more data to see which one of those cross currents dominates.

 We continue to buy and hold quality stocks to grow our own future wealth.